Chengkai-Huang/Chengkai-Huang.github.io/index.md

 - **Recommender Systems:** sequential recommendation, multi-modal recommendation

 ## News
+- **[Apr.
+2026]** 🎉 Three of our papers on latent reasoning for recommendation and retrieval-augmented generation (RAG) have been accepted to SIGIR 2026.
+Congrats to Tianqi and Xihang!
 - **[Jan.
 2026]** 🎉 Two of our papers on multi-domain recommendation and retrieval-augmented generation (RAG) have been accepted to WWW 2026.
 - **[Oct.
 2025]** I gave a talk titled “Towards Agentic Recommenders: A Journey from Discriminative to Generative Paradigms” at Macquarie University.
 - **[Oct.
 2025]** 🎉 Our paper about diffusion models for sequential recommendation has been accepted by [WSDM 2026](https://arxiv.org/abs/2410.21967).